Dyuvarov/IRC_server/README.md

 Other possibilities:
 * make clean - delete all .o file
 * make fclean - delete all .o file and execution file
-* make re - recompile project%
+* make re - recompile project

-## Attention❗
+## ❗
-IrishaIRC is a study project.
-It is not perfect and contains some bugs.
-I hope you will like it. 😊
+Tested on MacOS.